twbs/bootstrap/site/docs/4.5/components/forms.md

 Provide valuable, actionable feedback to your users with HTML5 form validation–[available in all our supported browsers](https://caniuse.com/#feat=form-validation).
 Choose from the browser default validation feedback, or implement custom messages with our built-in classes and starter JavaScript.

 {% capture callout %}
-We currently recommend using custom validation styles, as native browser default validation messages are not consistently exposed to assistive technologies in all browsers (most notably, Chrome on desktop and mobile).
+We are aware that currently the client-side custom validation styles and tooltips are not accessible, since they are not exposed to assistive technologies.
+While we work on a solution, we'd recommend either using the server-side option or the default browser validation method.
 {% endcapture %}
 {% include callout.html content=callout type="warning" %}